 Wiltshire Council is supporting Gas Safety Week, are you?
 Pledge your support and be part of the campaign to help keep the nation safe.

 The second phase of the Home Office Disrespect Nobody campaign ran from 2 February until the end of March 2017.
 The aim of the Disrespect NoBody campaign is to prevent young people, both boys and girls aged 12 to 18 years old from becoming perpetrators and victims of abusive relationships.

-For 2017 the focus of the campaign is consent and sexting, which are both issues where many young people need more education and information.
+The focus of the campaign was consent and sexting, which are both issues where many young people need more education and information.
 The campaign advertising directs young people to the website www.disrespectnobody.co.uk where they can get further information and signposts them to organisations who can provide support.

 Please click here to download the partner brief and campaign materials.